Send Mobile App Messages over API

-MAM offers a wide range of possibilities when it comes to destination targeting options.
-Below you will find the available fields and examples on how they can be used.
+Mobile Push API offers a wide range of possibilities when it comes to destination targeting options.
+Below you will find the available fields and examples of how they can be used.

 To send a single Push notification to one or multiple recipients, use this method.
 When sending a large number of messages or targeting different user segments with different messages to optimize data traffic and increase performance, use this method.